Amirhosseinalamdar/ML_course_practical/README.md

 for the bonus point, in the first noteboook I implemented LSTM and reached to ***96%*** accuracy.

 In the second noteboook I fine tuned the Bert and DistilBert Models from hugging face and reached to ***96%*** accuracy with around 600 hundred less data. (to be exact, I used Bert for a competition and the dataset samples for the computation was different)

+# Covid19 Sentiment
+predicting sentiment of twitts during covid19 using BERT, lstm and SVM models.
+BERT reached 89% acc.

+# Logistic Regression
+predicting chance of winning or losing in a video game given the game play data. (like kills or potion used or ...)